Slade: Comeback and heavy metal following (1980–1982)

 Keen to keep momentum with their new fans, the band set out to write a song with hit potential.
 The idea for the new track came after a performance in Amsterdam at the Paradiso Club.
 An enthusiastic audience who would not go home were overheard chanting by Lea, who was downstairs in the dressing room.
 Realising the potential of the chant, the song "We'll Bring the House Down" was written and released in January 1981.
 Aimed at the new audience which consisted of mainly heavy metal fans, it showed Slade's heavier rock sound.
 The single hit the number 10 spot in the UK, becoming Slade's first top ten hit since 1976.
 In March, an album consisting of four new tracks and six tracks from the previous album Return to Base was released.
 Also called We'll Bring the House Down it peaked at number 25.

 "Wheels Ain't Coming Down", which originally appeared as the opening track on the album Return to Base, was released in March 1981 and reached number 60 in the UK.
 Although not a hit, it served to keep Slade in the public eye while they were writing new material and planning a European tour.
 Slade's success at the 1980 Reading festival was helping them fill large venues and led to their being asked about a return in 1981.
-The band refused to return so soon, and opted to play the Castle Donington Heavy Rock Festival instead.
+The band refused to return so soon, and opted to play the Monsters of Rock festival at Castle Donington.

 In May, the band released "Knuckle Sandwich Nancy" which featured lyrics commenting on the assault on Holder in the Welsh nightclub.
 Although eagerly wanted as a single by the band, Chandler was not entirely convinced and thus it was half-heartedly released and failed to chart.
 The band blamed Chandler for losing interest, and began to manage themselves.
-Chandler sold his share of Cheapskate Records and negotiated a favourable deal for the band with RCA Records The new deal meant that Slade's records would get worldwide release except in the US and Canada.
-The next couple of UK singles would still be released under the Cheapskate label but with RCA pressing and distributing the records, then a full RCA release would start.
+Chandler sold his share of Cheapskate Records and negotiated a favourable deal for the band with RCA Records.
+The new deal meant that Slade's records would get worldwide release except in the US and Canada.
+The next couple of UK singles were still released under the Cheapskate label but with RCA pressing and distributing the records, then a full RCA release could start.